-As I approach the end of my academic studies in applied behavior analysis (ABA) at Caldwell College, I am proud of what I have learned, the skills I have acquired, and what I am able to offer the children with autism who I serve.
+As I approach the end of my academic studies in applied behavior analysis (ABA) at Caldwell University, I am proud of what I have learned, the skills I have acquired, and what I am able to offer the children with autism who I serve.
 I spend most days, and more than a few evenings, studying and applying the principles of my field so that others may benefit from what ABA has to offer.

 As a full-time worker in autism treatment/ABA, full-time graduate student, and full-time mother of two small children, I sometimes find myself lost in the needs of others.
 I’m sure I don’t need to convince anyone that raising children is time-consuming.
 If you have been, or are currently a student, it doesn’t take much to convince you of the enormous time commitment.
 And full-time work in any field is just that, full time!
 And I would argue the field of ABA demands even a little something more.